Sunday 11 May 2014 6.30pm, Trafalgar Square, London

 PROKOFIEV Excerpts from Symphony No 1 ('Classical')

 PROKOFIEV arr GARETH GLYN Extracts from Lieutenant Kijé

 Outstanding music performed in the open air – free for everyone in an informal atmosphere.
 Large screens were mounted on either side of the stage to allow the audience to witness the concert close up.

-Following the outstandingly successful first open-air, free concert in May 2012, the London Symphony Orchestra in partnership with BMW and the Mayor of London returned to Trafalgar Square on 27 May 2013.
+Following the outstandingly successful first two open-air, free concerts in May 2012 and 2013, the London Symphony Orchestra in partnership with BMW and the Mayor of London returns to Trafalgar Square on 11 May 2014.

-Principal Conductor of the LSO, Valery Gergiev conducted an all-Berlioz programme.
+Principal Conductor of the LSO, Valery Gergiev conducts an all-Prokofiev programme.
 The aim of BMW LSO Open Air Classics is to bring outstanding music performed in the open air – free for everyone in an informal atmosphere.

-Young Londoners who have benefited from the Mayor's Music Fund also attended the concert.
+Young Londoners who have benefited from the Mayor's Music Fund will also attend the concert.
 The charity gives support to young people with musical potential whose families cannot always meet the cost of instrumental tuition, and provides opportunities for them to meet and even play with professionals.